 Sharp objects are not permitted.

 Wheelchair accessible seating is available and is shown on our seating plan.

 Neckloop Induction Coils for use with hearing aids equipped with a T switch are available (subject to availability).
 This equipment must be booked in advance by contacting the Tattoo office.

-Assistance dogs can be accommodated in the disabled area at the front of Sections 1-5 or 12-17.
+Assistance dogs can only be accommodated in the disabled area at the front of Sections 1-4 or 12-17.
 Please contact the Tattoo Office for more information.

 Parking is not available at the venue.
 Edinburgh Council has more information about parking in the city centre.